Mt. Washington Wilderness: Willamette

 Mt.
 Washington rises above 75 square miles of lava-strewn plains.
 This is a geological wonderland which includes Belknap Crater, a 6,873 foot cinder and ash volcanic cone.
-This is a rugged retreat, primarily used by hunters, hikers, and mountain climbers.
 There are 28 lakes in the Wilderness.

 Mt.
 Washington Wilderness area covers 54,278 total acres.
 The Pacific Crest National Scenic Trail extends for 16.6 miles through the Mt.
 Washington Wilderness.
 It is the primary trail and extends from the north boundary near Big Lake to where it leaves the wilderness at its southern boundary near the Dee Wright Observatory.Vegetation consists of lodgepole pine and associated species as well as mountain hemlock.